Passy

 The Passy Nature Reserve sums up the mountain history of Haute-Savoie:

-- the natural environments: the young cliffs of Fiz dominating the rolling hills of old Pormenaz, the formidable thrust of the Alps opposing their siliceous and limestone nature.
+– the natural environments: the young cliffs of Fiz dominating the sheep hills of old Pormenaz, the formidable thrust of the Alps opposing their siliceous and limestone nature.
 From this mineralogical contrast was born the diversity of environments (lawns, moors, wetlands) and alpine species (ibex, eagles, etc.)

 Location details